Each dollar donated saves and puts online another San Francisco historical image.

 Jamie O'Keefe is a fifth generation San Franciscan, born and raised in the Richmond District.
 A proud graduate of Lowell High School, Jamie earned her BFA from UC Santa Cruz and her MA in Museum Studies from San Francisco State University.
 She did her thesis project with the SF Fire Department Museum and has worked and volunteered with many local museums including the Fine Arts Museums of San Francisco, the Society of California Pioneers, and San Francisco Heritage.
 She has also helped coordinate Jimmy's Annual Old Car Picnic for many years.
 She is currently a registrar at the Walt Disney Family Museum in the Presidio.

 Chelsea Sellin is a Bay Area native nurturing a life-long love of San Francisco history.
 She received her B.A. in History and Film Studies from Chapman University and her M.A. in Museum Studies from San Francisco State University.
 Chelsea has worked and volunteered at a variety of Bay Area institutions, including History San Jose, San Jose Museum of Art, Computer History Museum, San Francisco Museum and Historical Society, and the Park Archives and Records Center at the Golden Gate National Recreation Area.
 Chelsea currently works as an historian for the Wells Fargo Family & Business History Center.

 - Arnold M. Woods

-Arnold M. Woods is a Bay Area attorney who has resided in the outer Richmond district of San Francisco for the last 14 years.
-He is general counsel to the Western Neighborhoods project and has been a board member since the WNP's inception.
+Arnold M. Woods is a Bay Area attorney who has resided in the Outer Richmond district of San Francisco since 1996.
+He is general counsel to Western Neighborhoods Project and has been a board member since WNP's inception.
+He coordinates the WNP booth at the Outside Lands Music & Arts festival and occasionally contributes articles for the quarterly member magazine.
 He is a graduate of the University of California at Berkeley and the University of Colorado at Boulder School of Law.